 Most people tend to see an increase in their salary from their 20s.
 So if you haven't already started investing, this could be a good time to start thinking about it.

-- If you plan to keep the money invested for years, or decades, you could afford to take a higher risk at this point in your career for a chance of greater return
+- If you plan to keep the money invested for years, or decades, you could afford to consider taking a higher risk at this point in your career for a chance of greater return

 - Your money may increase faster because of compound returns (learn more about compound returns in our guide to the risks and rewards of investing)

 An ISA is a tax-efficient way to start investing.
-Our Stocks & Shares ISA allows you to choose from 4 expertly managed funds that offer different levels of risk and potential for return.
+Our Stocks & Shares ISA allows you to choose from 4 expertly managed funds that offer different levels of risk and potential for return, or a full range of funds for you to choose from.
 We also offer an Investment Account.
-But keep in mind that the money you put in could go down in value as well as up.

 Investing for capital gains (an increase in the value of your stocks and shares) could suit you at this age – particularly if you're thinking about a big purchase, such as a new home.
 But if you have children, investing for dividends (a share in the profits of a company) can also be helpful to help you cover regular costs.